-The Endocrine Fellowship program at the University of Virginia includes a mandatory research component that focuses on the performance of a basic or clinical research project under the guidance of a clinical or basic science faculty mentor.
 The goals of our research training curriculum are (a) to provide all fellows with a solid understanding of the breadth and depth of endocrine research that drives the development of new and improved clinical treatments and (b) to prepare the interested fellow for a career in academic medicine that combines clinical activity and research.
 Importantly, a firm grounding in the fundamentals of endocrine research will be useful to the future clinician, educator, and investigator alike.
-To complement and enhance the research experience and to further the fellows’ career development, we have established a mentoring program and have added other research-related activities (see below).

 A major portion of the fellow’s time in the second and third years of training is dedicated to an endocrine- or metabolism-related research project (clinical or basic) under the guidance of her/his research mentor.
-The fellows are expected to choose a research mentor and research area by October of their first year.
-Many of our fellows have not trained at The University of Virginia for either medical school or their residencies.
-With that in mind, at the outset of the first year of fellowship, we provide all fellows with exposure to potential research mentors.
-Specifically, the faculty mentors will present a brief outline of their ongoing research (clinical or basic) to the fellows in the setting of Fellows’ Introduction to Research (FIRE) meetings.
-These FIRE meetings will be held in July and August of the first year.
+Three-year fellows are expected to choose a research mentor and research area by October of their first year.
+To facilitate this, the faculty mentors present a brief outline of their ongoing research (clinical or basic) to the fellows in the setting of Fellows’ Introduction to Research (FIRE) meetings.
+These FIRE meetings are held in July and August of the first year.
 If a particular research area/mentor sparks the interest of a fellow, she/he will schedule a meeting with the respective faculty member to discuss possible research projects in more detail.
-Once the fellow has chosen the research mentor, and thus the research area, the fellow is strongly encouraged (a) to attend the research mentor’s group meetings whenever possible and (b) to start sketching out a specific research project.
+The fellow chooses a research mentor/area in consultation with her/his career mentors and the Program Director.
+Once the fellow has chosen a research mentor, and thus the research area, the fellow is strongly encouraged (a) to attend the research mentor’s group meetings whenever possible and (b) to start sketching out a specific research project.
 This allows the fellow to prepare for the submission of individual fellowship applications at the beginning of the second year of training.

 Research Fellowship Applications